reactjs/react.dev/src/content/reference/react/cache.md

   );
 }
 ```
 In this example, `App` renders two `WeatherReport`s with the same record.
-Even though both components do the same work, they cannot share work. `useMemo`'s cache is only local to the component.
+Even though both Components do the same work, they cannot share work. `useMemo`'s cache is only local to the component.

-However, `useMemo` does ensure that if `App` re-renders and the `record` object doesn't change, each component instance would skip work and use the memoized value of `avgTemp`. `useMemo` will only cache the last computation of `avgTemp` with the given dependencies.
+However, `useMemo` does ensure that if `App` re-renders and the `record` object doesn't change, each Component instance would skip work and use the memoized value of `avgTemp`. `useMemo` will only cache the last computation of `avgTemp` with the given dependencies.

 #### `cache` {/*deep-dive-cache*/}